peplerm/TSS_vnz/README.md

 For markdown files of these please look in the corresponding directories.

-The assocaited raw files are too large to be uploaded to this repository, but many of the important input/outputs are porvided here.
+The assocaited raw files are too large to be uploaded to this repository, but many of the important input/outputs are provided here.